 One monkey puzzle, which stands beside the Orangery, was planted in 1978.
 There are other specimens planted in the Pinetum by the Lake, including two recently collected on a Kew expedition to the tree’s native homeland of Chile.
 Other Araucaria species can be seen in the Temperate House.

 The Economic Botany Collection contains 23 specimens of Araucaria araucana, including cones, seeds and samples of the wood.
-Dried and spirit-preserved specimens of monkey puzzle are held in the behind-the-scenes Herbarium, where they are made available by appointment to bona fide researchers.
-The details of some of these specimens can be seen on-line in the Herbarium Catalogue.
+Dried and spirit-preserved specimens of monkey puzzle are held in the behind-the-scenes Herbarium, where they are made available by appointment to researchers.